kristiinara/GraphifySwift/README.md

 GraphifySwiftCMD is a command line tool that makes it possible to analyse a lot of iOS applications at once.

+##
+Thresholds used in study "Empirical Study on Code Smells in iOS Applications" are listed [here](thresholds.md).

 ## Usage

 Analyse an application: